Route Algorithms

 Legal Compliance

-All surfaces (paved, gravel, dirt, unpaved) are treated equally with no penalties, ensuring access to Victoria's extensive gravel and rail trail network.
+GraphHopper's bike routing handles various surfaces (paved, gravel, dirt, unpaved) with appropriate speed adjustments, supporting Victoria's extensive rail trail network.

-The routing engine doesn't discriminate against unpaved paths, making it ideal for touring and adventure cycling on rail trails and mixed-surface routes.
+The routing engine works well for touring and adventure cycling on rail trails and mixed-surface routes across regional Victoria.

 Elevation Support